Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Introduction

 Inverse problems are ubiquitous in scientific imaging, where the goal is to reconstruct a clean image from partial or degraded observations.
 Such problems arise in a wide range of applications, including microscopy, medical imaging, computational photography, and satellite observation.
 Common tasks such as deblurring, super-resolution, and inpainting are typical examples.
 These problems are inherently ill-posed: multiple solutions are consistent with the observed data, making a single reconstruction often unreliable or unrepresentative of the underlying ambiguity.

-A Bayesian framework offers a principled approach to handling this uncertainty.
+The Bayesian framework offers a principled approach for handling this uncertainty.
 In this setting, observations are modeled as degraded realizations from a prior distribution, and the objective becomes to characterize the posterior distribution of the clean image conditioned on these observations.
-This posterior encodes the full set of plausible solutions along with their associated uncertainties.
+This posterior encodes the full set of plausible solutions.
 The central challenge is thus to sample from this distribution in a faithful and efficient manner.